wp-plugins/nextgen-facebook/readme.txt

 Sites within a Network / multisite all use different Site Addresses, so each site must be licensed.
 The Open Graph+ settings in the Network admin interface allow you to define a default Authentication ID for all sites (which can be customized / modified in each site's Advanced settings page), or force all sites to use a single Authentication ID.
 Note that the default site / blog must be licensed to allow Pro version updates from the Network Admin interface, so purchase a number of licenses accordingly.

-= Can I use other social sharing buttons than those of NGFB Open Graph+? =
+= Can I use other social sharing buttons? =

 Absolutely.
 NGFB Open Graph+'s primary function is to create meta tags (Open Graph, Rich Pin, Twitter Cards, SEO, etc.).
 Aside from Pinterest and Tumblr, **social buttons should only send a URL to the social websites**.
 The social websites can then connect *back* to the shared URL, read the meta tags, and show the results in an overlay / popup window.
 The Pinterest and Tumblr sharing buttons are an exception - they must include additional information, such as captions, media type (image, video), post type, etc.